hakanonal/minibar/README.md

         - I have copied the resnet_regression.py script with the classed version.
 And also created a verrsion of matrix_to_df that outputs each seperate product/class as seperate columns.
 It is ready to deploy to local GPU
             - It has started [run](https://app.wandb.ai/hakanonal/minibar/runs/49td0rbw)
             - Meanwhile we can work on evaluation notebook.
+            - Finding the total number of objects in a picture is not same with finding the numbr of objects for different products.
+Accuracy is way under normal.
+            - Accuracy is very bad and loss is very good.
+I will evaluate after the run has finished.